Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Forms should be named after emotions, and Functions after legends.
 * convert the bottom box of the inventory screen into storage slots

+* you can still craft stuff from subdued souls, fix it

 **"Serene Collective" design**

 Glamour injectors to safely view the Collective without being infected.